Dolindo Ruotolo

 Significantly, Pope Pius XI, encouraged by Armida Barelli, the renowned Catholic activist who had a great devotion to Don Dolindo, established a new study commission around 1936.
 This commission ultimately led to Don Dolindo's reinstatement on July 17, 1937, when he was already 55 years old, and after almost 17 years of suspension.
 Cardinal Alessio Ascalesi, Archbishop of Naples since 1924, also deserves credit; he had great esteem for Don Dolindo as a biblical scholar and priest, and held him in such high regard that he chose him as his confessor during the final and most difficult period of his life.

 Multiple high-ranking Church officials defended Don Dolindo's work.
 Bishop Giovanni Maria Sanna (1873-1956) of Gravina wrote an impassioned defense of Don Dolindo's theological writings to the Holy Office.
 Bishop Giuseppe Maria Palatucci of Campagna similarly defended the commentaries.
 Cardinal Alessio Ascalesi, Archbishop of Naples, not only supported Don Dolindo's rehabilitation but chose him as his personal confessor.
-Monsignor Francesco Olgiati of the Sacred Heart University of Milan, future president of the Giuseppe Toniolo Institute of Higher Studies, was a great admirer of Don Dolindo's exegetical writings.
+Francesco Olgiati of the Sacred Heart University of Milan, future president of the Giuseppe Toniolo Institute of Higher Studies, was a great admirer of Don Dolindo's exegetical writings.

 The commentaries received remarkable endorsement from canonized and beatified figures.
 Blessed Gabriele Allegra (1907-1976), a great biblical scholar, missionary to China, and translator of Sacred Scripture into Chinese, wrote an enthusiastic review of Don Dolindo's Commentary on chapter XII of the Book of Revelation.
 He enthusiastically highlighted Don Dolindo's originality, theological fervor, and almost prophetic insight veiling a true Marian fervor.
 Blessed Allegra noted: "These and similar thoughts constitute an original exegesis that shows no sign of being copied or hastily read, but rather flows from prolonged and prayerful meditation, precisely because Don Dolindo, when reading Scripture, meditates on it, seeking to extract all the good from it so that he may enrich God's people."

-Saint Padre Pio of Pietrelcina held Don Dolindo's biblical work in the highest esteem.
-Padre Pio has said that 'not a word that came from the pen of Don Dolindo should ever be lost', and called him 'the holy apostle' of Naples.
+Pio of Pietrelcina held Don Dolindo's biblical work in the highest esteem.
+Padre Pio has said that "not a word that came from the pen of Don Dolindo should ever be lost", and called him "the holy apostle" of Naples.